 Impressive Line Up For Vic Distance Nat Champs

-Victoria’s select stayers clash in two state heats of the Rapidvite National Distance Championship (725m) at The Meadows on Saturday night.
+Victoria's select stayers clash in two state heats of the Rapidvite Championship (725m) at The Meadows on Saturday night.

 The 16 staying sensations are ultimately vying for the two berths allocated to Victoria in the NDC grand final (720m), which carries a $50,000 first prize, at Wentworth Park in Sydney on August 30.

-Perennial Group race finalist Gunnadoo Magic heads pre-post markets in heat one, ahead of recent Geelong 700-metre track record-holder Phil’s Mate and Cash Express, who is a litter brother of Gunnadoo Magic.
+Perennial race finalist heads pre-post markets in heat one, ahead of recent Geelong 700-metre -holder Phil's Mate and Cash Express, who is a litter brother of Gunnadoo Magic.

 Gunnadoo Magic, prepared by 2007 Victorian Trainer of the Year Robert Britton of Lara, has contested nine Group race finals, including victory in this year’s Group 2 Maidment Memorial at Sandown Park